Cristina Amaya

-Cristina Amaya (born October 28, 1988) is a Colombian racquetball player.
+Cristina Amaya Cassino (born 28 October 1988) is a Colombian racquetball player.
 Amaya finished the 2017-18 Ladies Professional Racquetball Tour (LPRT) season as the 8th ranked player, which was her eighth consecutive season in the top 10 (first was the 2010-11 season).
 She was the third South American player to be in the women's pro top 10 after Angela Grisar and Veronica Sotomayor.

 Professional career

 Amaya has been playing the women's pro tour since 2009.
 She has reached the finals twice.
 First, Amaya was in the final of the 2013 Abierto Mexicano de Racquetas tournament, where she lost to Paola Longoria, and most recently, she was a finalist in the 2017 New Jersey Open, when she again lost to Longoria.
 Amaya's career high ranking was 3rd in December 2013.
 She was named Most Improved LPRT player for 2013.

 Amaya and Adriana Riveros were finalists in Ladies Professional Racquetball Tour Doubles at the 2017 US Open Racquetball Championships, losing to Paola Longoria and Gabriela Martinez, 15-5, 15-8.